Flexible Workplaces & Information Security

 Are you able to answer the questions posed in the following mobile-work scenarios?
 The Appropriate Use Policy and Tip Guide inform your actions in these and other mobile work situations.

 John works from the office most of the time, but sometimes works from home for a day with the permission of his supervisor.
 He uses his home computer with VPN (Virtual Private Network).

 Are John and his supervisor doing their due diligence to meet the requirements for information security?

 John and his supervisor are mostly there but may need to do more.
 John has his supervisor's permission to work from home and is using VPN.
 However, they should also make sure he is following best practices in the Tip Guide.
 For example, is he using his home computer correctly?

 - Secure login if computer is used by more than one person

 - Files can be stored on the hard-drive only in extenuating circumstances; in these situations, files should be saved to a separate encrypted folder and moved to a protected government system as soon as possible

 - Anti-virus and patches up to date

-Are Fatima and her supervisor meeting their responsibilities for work outside the workplace?
+Are Fatima and her supervisor meeting their IM IT obligations?

 No, they are not.
 Google Docs is not a secure, approved program.
 If Fatima is using Google Docs because she doesn't have Office 2010, chances are she's using her home computer instead of a government-issued laptop.
-If that's true, she needs to use her home computer according to the requirements set out in the Home Technology Assessment, such as the requirement to use DTS or VPN except in extenuating circumstances (see the Working Outside the Workplace Policy for more).
+If that's true, she needs to use her home computer according to the requirements and guidance Appropriate Use Policy and Tip Guide, such as using government-approved remote access options (VPN or DTS) to connect to the government network.

 If Fatima can't use VPN or DTS, it would be good to purchase the version of the Microsoft Office suite available to public service employees.